VishruthBharadwaj/FlaskAPP1/readme.txt

 	If you do not enter anything complete file1 will be displayed.

 	If just the file2 is mentioned in filename option complete file2 data will be displayed.

+	Enter Starting line and ending line with filename in form.Data wrt specific lines will be displayed.